Error Analysis of Triangular Optimal Transport Maps for Filtering: Error analysis for conditional OT

 \section{Error analysis for conditional OT}

 In this section, we present quantitative error bounds for approximating conditional OT maps using quadratic costs.
-While these results form the foundation of our error analysis of OTF, they are of great independent interest in the context of conditional OT, inverse problems, and simulation based inference. \Cref{sec:conditional-OT-review} reviews relevant preliminary results followed by \Cref{sec:conditionalOT:problemstatement} which contains the problem statement and the setup. \Cref{sec:conditionalOT-theory-main-results} outlines our main results and error bounds including a slow rate and a fast rate.
-Technical proofs are postponed to \Cref{app:proofs:conditionalOT}, instead we provide a summary of the main ideas and the key steps.
+While these results form the foundation of our error analysis of OTF, they are of great independent interest in the context of conditional OT, inverse problems, and simulation based inference. \Cref{sec:conditional-OT-review} reviews relevant preliminary results followed by problem statements and setup in \Cref{sec:conditionalOT:problemstatement}. \Cref{sec:conditionalOT-theory-main-results} outlines our main results including the slow and fast rates with technical proofs deferred to \Cref{app:proofs:conditionalOT}.
 Finally, \Cref{sec:conditionalOT:applications} gives an example application.